knudhansen/rpi/scripts/README_IMPLEMENTATION_DETAILS.md

 FIXME: Explain that the functionality is provided as bash functions and why this was chosen

+## Host file organization

+### .rpi directory

+The `.rpi` directory contains some files with information about the targetted Raspberry Pi device.
+These files are:

+* rpi.ip containing the IP address of the Raspberry Pi device
+* rpi.username containing the username of the user on the Raspberry Pi device
+* rpi.key containing the name of the key file for communicating with the Raspberry Pi device
+* the key files themselves (by default rpi_rsa and rpi_rsa.pub)

 ## Raspberry Pi device file organization

 On the Raspberry Pi device, all files used by the functions in this repo are located under the home directory of the used user on the Raspberry Pi device.